+Level 1 includes an equity investment in a listed Australian entity which has been valued based on a quoted price in an active market.
 Level 3 includes amounts owing to vendors which are recognised based on the assessed fair value using the contractual nature of the terms and conditions of the deferred consideration.